sdebaun/exp-aws-game/integrations/openai/README.md

 * Using the Vector Store File API... @https://platform.openai.com/docs/api-reference/vector-stores-files/listFiles
 * And the Vector Store Batch File API: @https://platform.openai.com/docs/api-reference/vector-stores-file-batches/createBatch

+## CRITICAL

+The automatic parsing of structured responses with zod is BROKEN in version 4 (at this date, sept 20 2025).
+Do not upgrade to zod 4 until that bug is fixed.

 ## Main Features

 ### Cost tracking